openconfig/gnsi/pathz/authorization-README.md

 bootstrap/installation is a recommended method for accomplishing this delivery, and the delivery of all other bootstrap artifacts in a secure manner.

-## Conflict Resolution

-Policy evaluation should end with a single best match rule for the provided user / path / mode.
-If there is more than one 'best match', an error must be logged and evaluation should return a failure.

 ## An Example Authorization Protobuf